 As you walk through a primeval forest on a path that is lined with giant cedar trees of over 400 years old, you can see the sunlight spilling out between them which makes this place truly magical.
 After a while, you’ll see a red gate called Zuishinmon which marks the halfway point of the path to the upper shrine.
 The red color of the gate immediately catches your eye among the green and earthy colors of the nature that surrounds it.

 One thing to note here is that you have to take the stairs to get to the Okusha Shrine.
 I went during a time when there was still a little bit of snow left, so some places of the stairs were quite slippery.
 Walking from the lower Hokosha shrine to the upper Okusha shine also takes about 2 hours, so be sure to wear some good shoes if you’re thinking of going.

 However, if you ever get tired of walking, don’t worry!
-You can just take the bus from one of the bus stops (see below for a link to the bus timetable).
+You can just take the bus from one of the bus stops (see below for a link to the bus timetable and further tourist information).